Thomsons

-Thomson Geer is an independent Australian commercial law firm founded in 1885.
-Its predecessor firms included Thomsons Lawyers and Herbert Geer.
+Thomsons is a major independent Australian commercial law firm founded in 1885.
+Predecessor firm Thomson Geer changed its name to Thomsons on 26 May 2026, with other predecessor firms including Thomson Geer, Thomsons Lawyers and Herbert Geer.
 The firm operates a full commercial law service as a fully integrated national firm with offices in Sydney, Melbourne, Brisbane, Perth, Adelaide and Canberra.
-It is one of the top ten firms in the country by revenue, and the seventh largest firm in Australia by headcount.
+It is one of the top ten firms in the country by revenue, and the ninth largest firm in Australia by headcount.

+Leadership

+Thomsons' Chief Executive Partner is Adrian Tembel, who has been leading the firm since 2009.
+He is one of the longest-serving major law firm leaders in Australia.
+Loretta Reynolds was appointed as the Chair of the Board of Partners in 2007, making her the first female Chair in the firm's history.